Anon258/Game-Theory-and-Mechanism-Design/README.md

 These are my notes made during Game Theory report.

 ## Game Theory
-This is the notes covering the first topic of Game Theory with its tex file
+This is the notes covering the first topic of Game Theory.
+This contains 2 sections **Non - Cooperative** and **Cooperative Game Theory**.

 ## Fixed Point Theorems
 This is an additional content I studied to understand the proof of a theorem in Game Theory